Thomas Francis Brennan: Bishop of Dallas

 The Diocese of Dallas, consisting of 108,000 square miles. had been carved out of the Diocese of Galveston.
 Upon arriving in Dallas in April 1891, Brennan traveled widely and established a reputation as an exceptional orator.
 That same year, he created an official newspaper for the diocese, The Texas Catholic.
 During his brief tenure, Brennan built 12 churches, increased the number of priests by thirteen, and saw the Catholic population rise from 15,000 to 20,000.

 The previous administrator of the Dallas area had taken on considerable debt.
 He had purchased a new property for $30,000 for Sacred Heart Church in Dallas, to be financed by the sale proceeds of the old church property.
 However, due to an economic depression in Dallas, the old property would not sell.
 Wanting to retire the debt, Brennan tried to use the Ursuline Academy of Dallas as collateral property for better financing.
 However, the Ursuline Sisters objected, saying that the property belonged to them, not the diocese.
-Brennan then tried to change the Ursuline Order constitution to allow him to get the Academy property, but failed.
+Brennan then tried to change the Ursuline Order constitution to allow him to get the academy property, but failed.

 Brennan also faced opposition from many in the clergy and laity.
-They claimed that he was embezzling diocese funds for his personal use.
-The Texas Catholic was accused by Brennan's priests of being a publication "whose sole reason for existence seemed to be...to praise the bishop and his vicar general."
+They claimed that he was embezzling diocese funds for his personal use.The Texas Catholic was accused by Brennan's priests of being a publication "whose sole reason for existence seemed to be...to praise the bishop and his vicar general."
 Brennan lobbied for the Diocese of Dallas to be raised to the rank of an archdiocese.
 In a letter pleading his cause to the Congregation for the Propagation of the Faith, he argued for Dallas' elevation over the predominantly Spanish-speaking Diocese of San Antonio by saying such a decision would lead to the "foreignization of the Southwest."

 By July 1892, Brennan's metropolitan superior, Archbishop Francis Janssens of New Orleans, had come to the conclusion that Brennan was "an impudent letter writer" and noted that "there are signs of much dissatisfaction on account of the arbitrary and uncanonical actions of the Bishop."
-The El Paso Times ran an article on November 2, 1892 that falsely claimed Brennan had been appointed an archbishop.
+The El Paso Times ran an article on November 2, 1892, that falsely claimed Brennan had been appointed an archbishop.

 In November 1892, Brennan made his ad limina visit to Rome.
-At that time, Brennan offered his resignation as Bishop of Dallas on November 17, 1892.
-Leo III accepted it on February 1, 1893.
-Brennan's vicar general in Dallas, his top assistant, also resigned., Leo III then appointed Brennan as an auxiliary bishop of the Diocese of Chicoutimi in Quebec.
-However, Bishop Michel-Thomas Labrecque rejected Brennan's appointment after learning his history in Dallas.
+At that time, Brennan offered his resignation as bishop of Dallas on November 17, 1892.
+Leo XIII accepted it on February 1, 1893.
+Brennan's vicar general in Dallas, his top assistant, also resigned.
+Leo XIII then appointed Brennan as an auxiliary bishop of the Diocese of Chicoutimi in Quebec.
+However, Bishop Michel-Thomas Labrecque rejected Brennan's appointment after learning about his history in Dallas.